micro-api/micro-api/README.md

 It should be assumed that the network protocol should facilitate common actions on URIs.
 For example, Micro API over HTTP should assume that `GET`, `POST`, `PUT`, `PATCH`, and `DELETE` work as they should.

+## Key Concepts

+*This section is non-normative.*

+- All records are uniquely identified by `@id` and `@type`.
+- All types have links to collections which non-idempotent updates may be made to.
+- The relationship graph is entirely defined in the entry point and subsets of it may appear in other entities.
+- Inverse links should be assumed to make reciprocal updates on linked records.
+- There is no concept of relationship entities, so for example a `DELETE` request on a `@href` within a `@links` object should actually delete the record and not just remove the relationship.
+- There is no difference in the structure of a payload based on the request method, it should be consistent.

 ## Reserved Keys

 All reserved keys are prefixed with a `@` symbol.
 Here is an enumeration of all of the reserved keys: